MOP-DB Help

 A number of default swatches are supplied, allowing a quick way to get near to the color you want.

-You can also add your own swatches by clicking the Plus button.
-Please be aware that your swatches will only be saved on the device you are currently using, not on all your devices, this is a security restriction.
+You can also add your own swatches by pressing the Plus button.
+Please be aware that your swatches will only be saved

 The black swatch allows you to remove any color you have previously accepted as does setting the lightness to zero.
-Clicking OK with a lightness of zero is considered no color, the Leaf or Flower color will be set to empty.
+Pressing OK with a lightness of zero is considered no color, the Leaf or Flower color will be set to empty.

-MOP-DB stores metric units in it's database.
-However there are tools on the Plant Edit page that allow input using other unit systems, English or American.
+MOPDB stores metric units in it's database.
+However there are tools on the Plant Edit page that allow input using

 For example:

-Clicking on the icon with the left and right arrows brings up the tool that allows input in alternate units.
-The drop-down box allows you to choose the units.
+Pressing the icon with the left and right arrows brings up the tool that allows input in alternate units.

 For length the choices are centimetres, metres, inches, feet, and yards.
-For temperature the choices are Centigrade and Fahrenheit.

 The 'Plant View' page is suitable for printing as a data sheet.
 It should be possible to send it to your printer using your browser's print feature.
 Ctrl + P on some systems.
-Be sure to click anywhere you see 'more...' to expand long text fields.
+Be sure to click or tap anywhere you see 'more...' to expand long text fields.

 Any member can enter a bug report.
 Please do so if you spot an error or see an opportunity for improvement.

 Use 'Report a Bug' under 'Tools' in the main menu.
-If you don't want to create a bug report you can simply send admin a message using the "Contact Us" form.
+If you don't want to create a bug report you can simply send